mendhak/mendhak.github.io/posts/2025-06-30-gemini-cli-adhoc-helper.md

-### The `--prompt` flag
+### Gemini CLI's non interactive mode

+To that end, the Gemini CLI takes a positional prompt which is the question being asked.
+It can be passed in two ways:

+    gemini "How do I list all files in a directory?"
+    # or
+    echo "How do I list all files in a directory?" | gemini -

-To that end, it does have a `--prompt` flag which works in a non-interactive mode, and this is what I'm interested in.
+This positional prompt is basically the non-interactive mode, which is what I'm interested in.

 Unfortunately, out of the box, I found its defaults to be somewhat unsafe.
-Gemini CLI comes with [a security risk](https://github.com/google-gemini/gemini-cli/issues/2744): it has access to some tools already, and those tools execute even when using the `--prompt` flag, without asking.
+Gemini CLI comes with [a security risk](https://github.com/google-gemini/gemini-cli/issues/2744): it has access to some tools already, and those tools execute even when using the non interactive mode, without asking.
 A decision probably made to make it more convenient.

 ### How I configured it